Shamkhalate of Tarki

 At some point the Shamkhalate had vassals from the Caspian Sea to Kabarda and Balkaria.
 The Shamkhals also possessed the title of the Vali of Dagestan and had their residence in the ancient Khazar-Kumyk mountainous shelter.

 Annexation of the Tarki Shamkhalate and other territories of Dagestan by Russia was concluded by the Treaty of Gulistan in 1813.
-In 1867 the feudal domain of the Shamkhalate was abolished, and on its territory the Temir-Khan-Shura (now Buynaksk) district of Dagestan Oblast was established.
+In 1867, the feudal domain of the Shamkhalate was abolished, and on its territory the Temir-Khan-Shura (now Buynaksk) district of Dagestan Oblast was established.

-During a short period in 1580-1590s the Shamkhalate was officially a part of the Ottoman Empire.
-Since the 16th century the state was a major figure of Russian politics to the southern borders, as it was the main target and obstacle in conquering the Caucasian region.
+During the 1580–1590s, the Shamkhalate was officially a part of the Ottoman Empire.
+Since the 16th century, the state was a major figure of Russian politics to the southern borders, as it was the main target and obstacle in conquering the Caucasian region.

 Emergence of Shamkhalate

 Arab version

 According to records from Arab sources, the Shamkhalate emerged in the year 734, when Arab conqueror Abu-Muslim appointed one of his generals named "Shakhbal" to rule over the "Kumuh region".
 This version is based upon "Derbend-name" source, which is by itself not known to have a certain author and has many anonymous undated versions.
 The most recent authored version is of the 16th century.